 Exhibition: Oct.
 28, 2022 to April 29, 2023

-The upcoming exhibition at Haus Appenzell will focus on miniature theaters of various styles, which nevertheless have one thing in common: a great love of play and attention to detail.
+The current exhibition at Haus Appenzell focuses on miniature theaters of various styles, which nevertheless have one thing in common: a great love of play and attention to detail.

 On the one hand, the public can expect a private collection of historical paper theaters, which enjoyed great popularity in the 19th century in middle-class families as toys and educational instruments.
-The printed theater picture sheets for cutting out, assembling and playing were often modeled on the productions of the great stages and ranged from opera and drama to fairy tales.
-In addition to classics from the German publishers J. F. Schreiber, Joseph Scholz and the French Imagerie d'Épinal, the exhibition also presents rarities from Denmark and England.
+The printed theater picture sheets for cutting out, assembling and playing were often modeled on the productions of the great stages and ranged from opera to drama to fairy tales.
+In addition to classics from the German publishers J. F. Schreiber, Joseph Scholz and the French Imagerie d'Épinal, the exhibition also presents rarities from Denmark and England, some of which are revived by collector Peter Mäder with tin figures and marionettes.

 The dollhouse-sized opera sets by Bernhard Vogelsanger (1920–1995), a Zurich decorator and original, take visitors into the big wide world of musical theater.
 For almost 50 years he ran what was probably the world's smallest opera house in his cooperative apartment in Zurich-Schwamendingen.
 Act after act, he staged the stirring stories of love, passion and death that only a "Carmen", "Aida" or "Magic Flute" can offer, with his lovingly and meticulously designed sets and cardboard figures.